Cops: LI man accused of kidnapping acquaintance

 Beeks then forced the woman to drive to his house on East Dean Street, where he punched her in the eye and threatened her with scissors, police said.

 He later allowed the woman to drive to a hospital, where she was treated for her injuries, police said.
-The identify of the 21-year-old woman was not released and police did not disclose the nature of the dispute.
+The identity of the 21-year-old woman was not released.
+Police did not disclose the nature of the dispute.

-Beeks was arrested Thursday and will be arraigned in First District Court in Hempstead on charges of kidnapping, assault, menacing, aggravated family offense and other charges, police said.
+Beeks was arrested Thursday and arraigned in First District Court in Hempstead on charges of kidnapping, assault, menacing, aggravated family offense and other charges, officials said.

+A temporary order of protection was issued and Beeks was ordered held on $250,000 bond or $125,000 bail, according to online court records.

 Comments